christophhart/hise_documentation/working-with-hise/project-management/Readme.md

 index:    01
 ---

-When you first start up **HISE** you will get asked to create a new project.
-This **HISE project** consist of a folder structure for all the files, scripts and samples that are necessary to build and compile your virtual instrument.
-Most of them are empty at the beginning, but ready to be filled with your ideas.
+When you create a new project, HISE will set up a directory with a bunch of predefined folders that can hold all the data, files and scripts that you need in your instrument/plugin.

-The folders are categorized according to their file type and usage:
+These folders are categorized according to their file type and usage:

 ![image folderstructure](images/custom/folder.png)